SudhanshuC/Maltego-Transforms/README.md

 Maltego-Addons
 ==================

-Some simple Maltego Transforms, Machines and other Extensions
+Maltego Transforms, Machines and other Extensions

 Prerequisites: